maggieyam/menutube/README.md

 # LavaFish
-This is MERN Project ( Maggie, Tim, Jerad, Tony)
+This is MERN Project ( Maggie, Tim, Jared, Tony)